EXCLUSIVE-Climate row roils U.N.-backed group of insurers and pension funds

 In the position paper published on Wednesday, NZAOA, whose members control $11 trillion in assets, said it expected members to no longer finance new oil and gas infrastructure linked to exploration and production projects directly.

-AkademikerPension wanted the position paper to state that NZAOA members should only invest in public equities or corporate bonds when the companies involved are no longer investing in exploration for new oil and gas.
+AkademikerPension said it wanted the position paper to state that NZAOA members should invest in public equities or corporate bonds only when the companies involved are no longer investing in exploration for new oil and gas.

 "We're not saying all NZAOA members should dump listed equities of oil majors from tomorrow, but it should be a clear aim and clear position that new oil and gas is incompatible with 1.5 degrees," said Schelde, referring to efforts to cap global warming at that level by mid-century.